 A while back I posted a video about why some straight men watch gay or transgender porn.

-It’s a common thing for men who start progressing in their porn use past the initial stages.
+It’s a common thing for men who start progressing in their porn addiction counseling use past the initial stages.
 But it creates a lot of confusion when men don’t understand why they’re watching what they’re watching.
 Until they learn more about porn addiction, some wonder whether they’re bisexual or gay.

 I believe that most men who watch these genres of pornography aren’t bisexual or gay.
 Porn addiction is a progressive condition.
 This means that you need to seek increasingly intense or stimulating scenes over time to achieve the same effect.
 Gay and trans porn is oftentimes a part of this porn progression for many otherwise straight men.